wyayash/aqqai-confidence-engine/README.md

 # AQQAI: AI Orchestration & Fusion Pipeline

 ## Overview
-This repository contains the core orchestration layer for the Aqua AI (AQQAI) architecture.
+This repository contains the core orchestration layer for the AQQAI architecture.
 It is a multi-model pipeline designed to route user queries to specialized live AI models, mathematically evaluate their outputs in real-time using a continuously updating Bayesian trust system, and synthesize the results into a cohesive final answer.

 ## Core Architecture